 I think I was completely right about ‘Forever Twenty Somethings’ being a state of mind where one feels young and carefree.
 But because I was too panicked about not accomplishing enough before turning thirty to feel young and carefree during my twenties, I didn’t truly feel like a ‘Forever Twenty Something’ until I was about to turn thirty.
-And even though I am now NOT a twenty something anymore, I still feel this way.
+And even though I am now deep into my 30s, I still feel this way.

 In my heart and in my mind, I will forever be that twenty something girl hustling every day to achieve her dreams—no matter what.
 And now that I’ve finally learned there’s no rush, I can continue being that person—just a less stressed version who takes time to enjoy life and have fun.
 After all, I’m a Forever Twenty Something.